 Pepsi happily touted the results in a TV campaign showing people, much to their own surprise, picking Pepsi.

 Coke got jumpy.
 They felt compelled to respond.
 They started issuing press releases questioning the results and responded with ads saying Coke was better.
-They were clearly on the defensive.
+They came across as defensive and paranoid.
 Their PR campaign denials were a disaster.

 Pepsi had momentum.
-Coke was backpedaling.
+Coke was backpedaling, fearing a market share freefall.
 What was Coke’s answer?

-Since everyone liked Pepsi better (after all that’s what the results proved), let’s be more like them and change the secret formula to copy Pepsi.
+Since everyone actually liked Pepsi better (after all that’s what the results proved), let’s be more like them and change the secret formula to copy Pepsi.
+Bluntly, if you can’t beat ’em, join ’em.

 Brilliance vs. Nitwittedness